-“He liked the enthusiasm, idealism and eagerness to engage in learning and debate with students.
-He often said the most rewarding teaching he did was at night school for returning students; they were older with more life experience.
+“He liked his students’ enthusiasm, idealism and eagerness to learn and debate,” Matthew said.
+“He often said the most rewarding teaching he did was at night school for returning students.
+They were older with more life experience.
 He said he learned as much from them as they did from him.”

-Bershady was born in Toronto and moved to Buffalo, N.Y., with his family when he was 6.
+Harold Bershady was a first-generation American of immigrant parents, neither of whom attended college.
+He was born in Toronto and moved to Buffalo, N.Y., with his family when he was six years old.
 He went on to earn bachelor’s and master’s degrees at the University of Buffalo and a doctorate in sociology and philosophy at the University of Wisconsin.

-“I estimate that I taught between 9,000 and 10,000 students,” he told us in a 2014 interview.
+“I estimate that I taught between 9,000 and 10,000 students,” he told The Local in a 2014 interview.
 “I could have kept teaching until I dropped, but I knew it was time to go when macular degeneration caused me to have difficulty even seeing my students’ faces.
 I had a great career teaching, though, and wonderful colleagues.
 It was the joy of my life.”

 As for his personal philosophy of life, Bershady described himself as a “social Democrat” who believes that “government has a role to play … I don’t care how rich people are; I just don’t want people to be poor.”

 You can reach Len Lear at email@example.com